AdobeDocs/analytics.pt-BR/help/implement/vars/page-vars/server.md

 ---
 title: servidor
-description: Preencha a dimensão 'Servidores'.
+description: Preencha a dimensão “Servidores”.
-translation-type: tm+mt
+translation-type: ht
 source-git-commit: c7d596be4f70c820039725be6a5fddc8572156d9

 ---